lumi-ai-factory/data_management/content/2-2_applying_ai-ready_data.md

 > - AI readiness depends on whether AI‑ready data can be used in real workflows at scale.
 > - Good data alone is not enough if it cannot flow reliably and automatically into AI pipelines.
 > - Readiness issues often appear only when automation, parallelism, and compute scale.
-> - Data readiness is a practical, operational condition—not an abstract maturity label.
+> - Data readiness is a practical, operational condition, not an abstract maturity label.

 AI‑ready data describes **what must be true about the data itself:** its structure, quality, metadata, versioning, accessibility, and bias awareness.